chrisquince/DESMAN/complete_example_snakemake/README.md

 snakemake --cores 8 StrainFastas/ClusterEC_5_1/run_log.txt
 ```

+This will generate haplotype files one for each gene, containing each sequence variant from each strain in the directory
+*StrainFastas/ClusterEC_5_1/*

 We sometimes find that bam-readcount fails with SEGFAULT this can be addressed by simply rerunning the snake command.

+For more information on the output see the [Complete Example](../complete_example/README.md)

+### Validation